mattbierner/markdown-two-column-documentation-example/README.md

 # Responsive, Two Column Documentation Layout With Markdown and CSS

-Using Markdown and CSS to achieve a responsive, two column layout, with code examples their explanations appear next to each other.
+Using Markdown and CSS to achieve a responsive, two column layout, with code examples and their explanations appear next to each other.

 Checkout the [live example][site] for an explanation of how this layout works, or view the [index.md][index] and [style][style] files in this repo for the complete source.
-The [Bennu project site][bennu] shows a more elaborate version of this in action.
+The [Bennu project site][bennu] shows a more elaborate version of this layout in action.

 The example uses uses [Jekyll](http://jekyllrb.com).
 Simply run: `$ jekyll build` to build it.